 However, interfaces between subdomains still need to be evaluated.
-Each interface can span between two and six subdomains (the interface is three grid cells deep on either side of the boundary between subdomains), but only one core needs to carry out the interface computation.
+Only one core needs to carry out the interface computation.
 This core is referred to as the owner of the interface.
 The owner of the interface is generally also the owner of one of the rectangular regions that the interface spans.
 Before interface evaluation is performed, the owner of the interface needs all the pressure terms from the subdomains spanned by the interface.
 Not all of these subdomains are local; some may be resident on other cores.
 Therefore, the core evaluating the interface needs to retrieve the pressure data from other cores.
-Similarly, once the interface is resolved, the results need to be sent back to the cores owning the subdomains spanned by the interface.
+Similarly, once the interface is resolved, forcing terms need to be sent back to the cores owning the subdomains spanned by the interface.
 Finally global update for each rectangular region is computed with the results from the interface handling.
 This means that the final global pressure computation requires two data transfers per remote interface.

-3.2.2.
-Load balancing
+3.2.2 Load balancing

 Due to the greedy nature of the rectangular decomposition algorithm, some rectangles can be quite large.
-Additionally, because of the stairstepping artifacts of curved geometric surfaces, the decomposition algorithm can generate some very small subdomains that are a single grid cell in each dimension.
+Additionally, because of the stairstepping artifacts of curved geometric surfaces, the decomposition algorithm can generate some very small rectangles.
 Because the evaluation cost of the local update of a subdomain is linearly related to the volume of that subdomain, the discrepancy in subdomain sizes can cause load imbalance problems where all the cores wait for one core to finish computing the local update.
-In fact, without modifying subdomain sizes, increasing the number of cores does not provide any speedup at all [26].
+In fact, even attempting some sort of balancing without modifying the rectangle sizes does not improve the scalability of parallel ARD [22].

-Parallel ARD implements a load balancing scheme that modifies the sizes of the rectangles to be less than a certain threshold volume (for example the total scene volume divided by the number of cores).
+Parallel ARD implements a load balancing scheme that modifies the sizes of the rectangles to be less than a certain threshold volume.
 Splitting is implemented by dividing any rectangle greater than a certain volume into two smaller rectangles.
 The splitting plane is chosen so that one of the rectangles is just below the threshold volume.
 This approach can minimize the interface area added under some circumstances, but does not take into account the shape of the subdomains.
 This can cause numerical stability issues, as discussed in Section 4.2.

-Finally rectangular subdomains are assigned to cores using a simple binpacking approach where the total volume assigned to each core is roughly equal.
+Finally rectangular subdomains are assigned to cores using a simple bin-packing approach where the total volume assigned to each core is roughly equal.
 The bin-packing approach only considers the total volume assigned to each core and does not take into account communication cost of the core assignment.

-3.2.3.
-Limitations of parallel ARD
+3.2.3 Limitations of parallel ARD